 Add tomatoes and beans and, if desired, the additional garlic.
 (I like to puree the soup with an immersion blender after simmering, then add some reserved beans for texture.
-If you want to do this, add 4 cups of beans now and set aside 2 cups for later.
+If you want to do this, add half the beans now and reserve half for later.
 If you prefer the soup chunky, add all the beans and be sure to dice the tomatoes before adding them.
 If you prefer the soup completely smooth, add all the beans now and puree everything later.)

 When the soup has thickened nicely, it’s time to puree, if you so desire.
 First be sure to fish out the bay leaf.